The Tipton School District provides a full range of technology

 Students and staff have access to over 1,600 devices, including full-featured desktop and laptop computers, Chromebooks, iPads and Android tablets.
 Every building is equipped with high-speed wireless internet access and all classrooms include interactive projectors and whiteboards.

 Starting with the 2018-2019 school year, the high school implemented a 1:1 initiative by providing a Chromebook to each student for 24/7 technology access.
-Two PC laptop labs and an Android tablet mini-lab support our Project Lead the Way (PLTW) engineering courses and an Online Learning Lab is used to offer credit recovery and advanced courses through Edgenuity.
-Two full-featured iMac labs support other disciplines such as business, art, yearbook and special education.
+A PC laptop lab helps support our construction and engineering courses and an Online Learning Lab is used to offer credit recovery and advanced courses through Edgenuity.
+A full-featured iMac lab supports other disciplines such as business, art, yearbook and special education.

 Each November, the District partners with BrightBytes, an educational research and analytics company to analyze our technology infrastructure and implementation.
 Students, teachers, administrators, and parents provide very focused feedback to help us determine our strengths with technology and where we can improve.